Build

 Trust through many sources

-Digital trust demands that all parties - including individuals, governments, and organisations - are mutually committed to earning and maintaining trust.
-Each party must prove themselves to be considered trustworthy for each transaction and over over time.
+Digital trust demands that all parties - including individuals, governments, and organisations - are mutually committed to earning and maintaining trust by demonstrating trustworthiness.
+Each party must prove themselves worthy of being considered trustworthy for each transaction and over over time.

-Decentralised trust systems are built on the premise that we have many potential sources of trust.
+Decentralised trust systems in this context are built on the premise that we have many potential sources of trust.
+In most countries there are many established authorities of trustworthy information.
 Organisations such as governments, banks, education, and healthcare providers can be considered trustworthy sources.
 People can gain credentials from each these organisations, and share them when needed with others.
+The sharing is "decentralised", it does not need to involve the original issuer or any other third party.
+The only parties that need to be involved are the person who wants to prove something, and the organisation that needs to receive some proof.

 We don't need a single source of trust for our digital lives - we need many.